pozar87/apts/README.md

 # apts
-Set of tools for automatic astrophotography images acquisition and processing
+Set of tools for automatic astrophotography images acquisition and processing.

+## Features
+* Register your optical equipment ang computa all possiable magnifications